Annex 10 Data Protection Policy

 In the next section, we will explain in which cases you may receive Venture Trust’s news, how we will use your contact details, for how long we will keep them and how to stop receiving information about our activities.

-We promote our activities primary through our newsletter (every three months), annual reviews and social media.
+We promote our activities primarily through our newsletter (every three months), annual reviews and social media.
 You have the right to ask us not to process your personal data for marketing purposes at any time.
 In this section, we will explain in which cases you may receive Venture Trust’s news, how we will use your contact details, for how long we will keep them, and how to stop receiving information about our activities.

 a) Why are you receiving news from Venture Trust?

-In the majority of the cases, we will be sending our newsletter to you because you expressly ask us to do so by ticking the subscription box while navigating on our website.
+In the majority of the cases, we will be sending our newsletter to you because you expressly asked us to do so by ticking the subscription box while navigating on our website.
 Importantly, you can cancel your subscription at any time as explained in section b).

 2. Because we have a legitimate interest to do it.